-• Turn the engine CUT-OFF SWITCH to OFF.
-Do this every time so you will automatically reach for the switch in an emergency.

-- Turn the IGNITION OFF. - Turn the FUEL VALVE OFF, if your motorcycle has one.
+- Use your THUMB to turn the engine cut-off switch to off.
+Do this every time so you will automatically reach for the switch in an emergency. - Turn the ignition KEY off. - Turn the fuel VALVE off, if your motorcycle has one.